bopopescu/xbmc.oauth/README.md

 would have to be entered incorrectly to erroneously pass the check digit test, and in most of these cases it will still not pass the test.
-The likelihood of the incorrect code matching another code is multiplied by the number of users currently authenticating which is minimized as codes are only valid for 5 minutes.
+The likelihood of the incorrect code matching another code is multiplied by the number of users currently authenticating, though this is minimized as codes are only valid for 5 minutes.

+Codes and tokens are exchanged with RSA encryption.